 Most important thing to choose the marine batteries for your trolling motor is to decide the purpose of using the batteries.
 All batteries are not made for the same purposes.
 You can’t use a starter battery for deep cycling the motor and vice versa.
 If you don’t want to use any appliances on the boat then you don’t need to use a deep cycle battery.
 A starter battery would be the right choice for your trolling motor.

 Generally, manufactures use the trolling motor on the boat based on the size and weight of the boat.
 If you are using a larger boat then you have a large size trolling motor. so, it does make sense that larger size trolling motor requires the high efficient battery.
 For instance, if your boat’s weight is 3000lb then you will need a trolling motor that has more than 60lbs of thrust.
 And this thrust rate determines the size of the battery you will need for your trolling motor.

-Normally, trolling motor that has thrust rate more than 60lbs requires 24-volt group set of marine battery.
+Normally, a trolling motor that has a thrust rate more than 60lbs requires a 24-volt group set of marine batteries.
 And most importantly you can use 12 volts and 24 volts in one group set.
-You can create a 24-volt group set complying with 12-volt battery.
-But you can’t use a single 12-volt group set with 24-volt group set.
+You can create a 24-volt group set complying with a 12-volt battery.
+But you can’t use a single 12-volt group set with a 24-volt group set.

 charge and discharge rate of the battery means the total time that the battery needs to get the full charge and the amount of time between which the battery drains its full charge.
 To calculate the battery charging rates and discharge rate you can simply go online.
-You will find many web-based marine battery charge rate, calculator.
+You will find many web-based marine battery charge rate calculators.

 The discharge rate of the battery usually depends on the uses of the boat appliances.
 Normally when we buy our marine battery we measure the size of the battery using the KW power needed by the boat appliances.
 So, for choosing a deep cycle battery you should consider the power consumption of the boat appliances.